ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 1.  `calculation = 'bands'` specifies that we are calculating the band structure.
 2.  `nbnd = 8` specifies that we want to calculate 8 bands.
 4 more bands than
     the default value of 4.
+We add these bands so that we can calculate the band gap later.
 3.  `K_POINTS crystal_b` specifies that we are using the high symmetry k-points in the reciprocal lattice coordinates.
 The number of high symmetry points is given as 8, followed by the coordinates of each point and the number of